-Step 3: Take Review tests...
+Step 5: Take Review Tests...
 Lots of them!

-The four books mentioned above have review exams and review questions included, but you need to practice in a computer simulated environment.
+The books mentioned above have review exams and review questions included, but you need to practice in a computer-simulated environment.

-Practice exams like the Physician Assistant Clinical Knowledge Rating and Assessment Tool (PACKRAT) are an excellent predictor of PANCE and PANRE performance.
+Practice exams like the Physician Assistant Clinical Knowledge Rating and Assessment Tool (PACKRAT) are excellent predictors of PANCE and PANRE performance.

-As part of the Academy, you will receive unlimited access to online exams.
-Along with review tables, Quizlet flashcard sets, an audio PANRE review course and a whole lot more.
+As a Smarty PANCE member, you will receive unlimited access to online exams, along with review tables, lectures, Quizlet flashcard sets, an audio PANRE review course, and a whole lot more.

 Honestly, this is a great way to augment your studies.

-Finish with my four-hour virtual PANRE (Part of the Academy), score in the 70% and you will know that you are ready!
+Finish with my four-hour virtual PANRE (included with every membership), score in the 70th percentile, and you will know that you are ready!

-If you do the above 3 steps and you have a dedicated study plan you should do wonderfully.
+If you follow the above steps and you have a dedicated PANRE study plan, you will do great!

-A great list of all the available PANCE/PANRE review courses can be found here through the AAPA web site.
+A great list of all the available PANCE/PANRE review courses can be found here on the AAPA website.
 They are offered by more organizations than I have room to list in a single blog post.